Firing clients is rarely easy. But sometimes, it’s the only way to protect your accounting firm (and your sanity.)

 It’s an extreme example, but one of the great things about having your own business is that you have every right to choose who you work with.
 In this specific example, the temporary risk of reduced income was replaced with happiness.

-Our e-invoicing solution also liberates your time so you can focus on your best clients.
+Our automated invoicing solution also liberates your time so you can focus on your best clients.
 Learn more about it here.